ttx/ttx-reloaded/content/the-way-forward.md

-The next step now is to communicate more widely about the direction we are going, and start the discussion on some more difficult and less consensual details (like the exact set of objective rules applied to judge new entrants, or the need (and clear definition) for a compute-base tag.
+The next step now is to communicate more widely about the direction we are going, and start the discussion on some more difficult and less consensual details (like the exact set of objective rules applied to judge new entrants, or the need - and clear definition for - a *compute-base* tag).